 Electric and magnetic fields

 Did you know that electricity is always strictly linked to magnetism?
-Two of four well-known Maxwell's equations states that:
+Two of four well-known Maxwell's equations state that:

-- Charges are a source of an electric field (this is the case of our electric field calculator),
+- Charges are a source of an electric field (this is the case of our electric field calculator); and

 - A magnetic field that varies in time produces an electric field (and thus electricity – check our Faraday's law calculator).